ionescuig/freelance-manager/README.md

 <br>

 Check it on [Heroku](https://freelancemanager.herokuapp.com)
-<br>_for feedback, sugestions or anything else please contact me at ionescuig@yahoo.com_
+<br>_for feedback, suggestions or anything else please contact me at ionescuig@yahoo.com_

 <br>